asharan2buff/Hands-on-with-Spark/README.md

 3. **Cohesion**: Birds strive to stay with the flock.
 If a bird is too far from its nearest neighbor (beyond a threshold), it moves closer.
 4. **Velocity Constraints**: Flying speed is restricted to a certain range—too slow and the bird risks falling; too fast, and it exceeds physical limits.

-Revise the simulation code to utilize Spark for parallel processing, enhancing performance with distributed computations.

-Similar to above, A non-spark for-loop-based implementation is provided at bird.py.
-Please revise it to add a spark implementation.
+A demonstration of the bird flock movement is shown below:
 ![bird](bird_simulation.gif)

+Please update the provided simulation code (`birds.py`) to utilize Spark for parallel processing of position updates for all birds.
+All necessary hyperparameters (thresholds, max/min values) are included in the script, along with a basic implementation using a `for` loop to update bird positions.
+Revise this to add a Spark-based implementation to handle position updates more efficiently.